Window Treatments and Child Safety

 Cordless Cellular Shades can be raised and lowered easily by hand, and lift cords are completely enclosed in the shade fabric.
 Be sure to select a cellular shade that comes cordless by default or choose a cordless or motorized lift when customizing your shade for optimal child safety.

 Cordless Roller Shades have no cords, and the spring-tension lift can be adjusted by tugging on the end of the shade.
 Motorized Roller Shades are another cord-free option that’s recommended for homes with kids.
 Be sure to choose a cordless or motorized lift when customizing your shade for roller blind safety.

 Shutters give your home a classic look and have no cords whatsoever.
 They can be opened or adjusted by tilting the louvers.

-Curtains are another window treatment without cords.
+Curtains are another child safe window treatment without cords.
 Take special care when installing your mounting brackets to ensure the hardware is attached to a wall stud or secured firmly with wall anchors.
 You don’t want small children to be able to tug on the curtains and pull the rod from the wall.

 Childproofing Tips to improve Window Cord Safety

 Keep cords out of sight and out of reach If you cannot install newer products, ensure that all window cords are out of sight, reach, and inaccessible to young children.
 Cord cleats can be used to wrap cords out of reach.
 You can also order a free window cord retrofit kit from www.windowcoverings.org.

 Cut your cords

 Long cords can be cut and shortened to keep them higher out of reach, but cords will hang down as a potential hazard when blinds or shades are fully raised.
 Be sure to watch our cord shortening tutorial to make sure that shortening cords doesn’t interfere with functionality.